maramusaev/webhook-actions-docs/README.md

 ```

 ## Installation
-Install Webhook Actions app and select the repositories which should receive dispatches.
+Install Webhook Actions app and select the repositories which should receive dispatches and any repositories that you want reporting repository events.

 ## Configuration
 Each selected repository must have a configuration file at `.github/webhook-actions/config.json`.